 iOS:

-- Tap “Reset” to confirm and see if the Zoom error code 104103 is resolved.
+• Tap “Reset” to confirm and verify that the Zoom error code is gone.

 Update the Device System Software